FmiKL/wp-options-page/README.md

 - **Ease of Options Page Creation**: Enables the easy creation of options pages within WordPress.
 - **Customizable Fields**: Supports various field types such as textarea, select, text, checkbox, email, color, etc.
 - **Advanced Media Integration**: Specific keywords in placeholders trigger the opening of the WordPress media library.
+- **Sections Grouping**: Group fields into titled sections for clearer organization.

 ## Installation and Setup